Our Future Path! A plan for a better world!

 The first thing we need is an Election Board that would handle all aspects of the appropriate election process.
 Members could be hired or elected.
 Since we want the board members to work for us and not for whoever hired them, we should probably elect them.
 This also means that candidates for the Election Boards should not be allowed to belong to a political party or special interest group for some time before the election and while they serve on an Election Board so that they are not beholden to a political party or special interest group.

 To prevent these board members from having control of their own elections, we need to bar members from working on their own elections.
 This would include running for another term on the board or running for a different office.
-We could either limit them from serving for more than one term at a time, or have a different election board handle these elections, which could be done at a different time than other elections.
+We could either limit them from serving for no more than one term at a time, or have a different election board handle these elections, which could be done at a different time than other elections.
 We could either bar a board member from running for another office or require that the election board member resign before running for another office.

 All actions taken by the members of the Election Boards would need to be open to review and oversight.
 We would need to ensure that they do not use their positions to exert undue influence over the election process or the candidates.
 Any attempt to do so would need to be promptly dealt with so that the election process would not be compromised.